Get Involved !

-KOBA’s Elementary Education program has been in existence for 17 years and reaches over 3000 students in grades 1–4 annually.
-We teach our county’s young people about anti-littering, littering laws, and the devastating effects littering and other contamination has on our land and water resources.
+KOBA’s Elementary Education programs for grades 1 through 4 have been in existence for 17 years We teach our county’s young people about anti-littering, littering laws, and the devastating effects littering and other contamination has on our land and water resources.
 The curriculum features our popular mascot, Kobie Bear, and incorporates interactive lessons and hands-on activities for reduce, reuse, recycling, and composting.
 All of the lessons are consistent with current South Carolina academic standards, and help the school district meet state guidelines for lessons on environmental protection.
 If you are interested in helping with this program, click here.

-KOBA, working in concert with the Oconee County Sheriff’s Department and the towns of Westminster, Seneca and Walhalla, has identified areas around the county of particular concern for litter blight.
-Such sites are included in KOBA’s new Adopt-A-Spot program, where citizens, community and civic organizations, and youth groups can join KOBA volunteer forces to clean up and beautify Oconee County.
-KOBA’s Adopt-A-Spot program works in cooperation with the premier Adopt-A-Highway program that has been in existence for many years.
-Send us an email.
+KOBA, working in concert with the Oconee County Sheriff’s Department and the towns of Westminster, Seneca and Walhalla, has identified areas around the county, such as city parks, parking lots, and ballfields, of particular concern for litter blight.
+Such sites are included in KOBA’s Adopt-A-Spot program, in which citizens, community organizations, and youth groups can join KOBA volunteer forces to clean and beautify Oconee County.
+KOBA’s Adopt-A-Spot program works in cooperation with the Adopt-A-Highway program that has been in existence since 1988.
+Send us an email to learn more.

 KOBA schedules regular litter pick-ups around the county.
 Enjoy time with friends and get to know new people while you show our county that you care.
 It’s a good way to get make a clear difference in our community.
 Not only will it make our roadways more pleasant, but it will prevent plastics and other waste from entering our waterways and oceans.
 To learn more about being a KOBA litter-buster, click here.